charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

 ---

-They're the ones that work with servers and databases.
-A server is responsible for what we view in the browser.
+They're the ones that work with servers and databases, and the server is responsible for what we view in the browser.
 From the browser, we can ask anything; go to Google.com, whatever.
 What matters is that the web server can give us whatever it is programmed to give us.

-If it's just going to send me to twitter.com instead--in the case of a header redirect perhaps-- that's up to the server.
+If the just going to send me to twitter.com instead--in the case of a header redirect perhaps-- that's up to the backend developer.

 Whatever we need we request that of the server, hoping that it delivers what we ask.

-A server is just a computer that listens to HTTP connections, that 'hears' our questions and asks us if we have any files, and it leverages the **LAMP** stack to do this.
+A server is just a computer that listens to HTTP connections, that 'hears' our questions and asks us if we have any files.
+It leverages the **LAMP** stack to do this.

-LAMP was useful for the most basic of websites; simple and informative (i.e Wordpress), where nothing complex is happening.
+LAMP was useful for the most basic of websites; simple and informative, like Wordpress, where nothing complex is happening.

 - **Linux** server